toosi/Feedback_Feedforward_Alignment/ReadMe.md

     * In the main_train there was a second optimizer.step() that I removed after subission to NeurIPS' workshop.

-In create_config, when creating modelB, algorithm was 'BP' (line 297), I changed it to FA
+    * In create_config, when creating modelB, algorithm was 'BP' (line 297), I changed it to FA

-    * I changed the modules used in ResLNets from layerwise to simple to test wether I could replicate SLVanilla 81.
+    * 10-19-2020: I changed the modules used in ResLNets from layerwise to simple to test wether I could replicate SLVanilla 81.
+    * 10-19-2020: in modules layerwise, I added custom ReLU which has nonlinear backward, and ommited inplace=True
 ## SL + BiHebb using PCGrad

 In *main_train_PCGrad* I force modelF and modelB to tolerate each other's gradient usnig PCGrad.